'Annihilation': Council halts drainage work after pile of dead eels found

 A video circulating on social media showing a pile of dead eels on a grassy bank sparked outrage online on Monday.

-It was not immediately clear if they were shortfin eels, or the more endangered longfin eels.
+It was not immediately clear whether they were shortfin eels, or the more endangered longfin eels.

 One Facebook user said the drainage work was essentially "annihilation of eels and their habitat".
 Another said it was "disrespectful to one of New Zealand's native fish".